-Exams can be a major source of stress for many young people so helping your child deal with any worries will be really important.
-Here, senior consultant psychiatrist Dr Ramya Mohan offers some tips on dealing with exam stress and on supporting learning of pupils about to take exams.
+Exams can be a major source of stress for many young people so helping your child deal with any worries will really help.
+Here, senior consultant psychiatrist Dr Ramya Mohan, offers tips on dealing with exam stress and on supporting your child while they're revising

 Identify exam stress early

-Look out for warning signs that your child or teenager is stressed or suffering from anxiety.
+Look out for warning signs that your child is stressed or suffering from anxiety.
+Some common signs include:

 Set realistic goals and expectations